 Although it’s quite a great update, a lot of people seem to not like it anymore because it’s still in beta version.
 There are a bunch of visual changes, quite unwelcoming as many hardcore Apple users are claiming them to be.
 For example, the network bar looks kind of like vanilla Android now and the notification bar has gone through some major revamp as well.

-So if you are regretting the decision of updating your iDevice to version 11 beta being driven by emotion and want to roll back to your previous version of iOS 10.3.2 or 10.3.3 beta, here’s how you can do it.
+So if you are regretting the decision of updating your iDevice to version 11 beta being driven by emotion and want to roll back to your previous version of iOS 10.3.3, here’s how you can do it.

 Step 1: You need to have latest software and drivers on your PC.
 Download the latest version of iTunes from Apple’s website.
 If any driver on your PC is showing signs of trouble, especially Chipset and USB, you may want to resolve that first.